Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

 date: 2021-03-03
 description: Observe transactions in mesh.
 ---
-{{< alert title="Public beta" color="warning" >}}This is a preview of new ALS Traceability Agent, which run separately from the current mesh governance agents and provide full governance of your hybrid environment.
-The new agent is deployed and configured from the Axway CLI, and it allows for observability in the mesh environment.{{< /alert >}}
+{{< alert title="Public beta" color="warning" >}}This is a preview of a new istio ALS Traceability Agent, which runs is deplpoyed separately from the current istio POC agents that provide full governance of your hybrid environment.
+This new agent is deployed and configured from the Axway CLI, and it allows for observability of API traffic in the mesh environment.{{< /alert >}}

 ## Before you begin

-Before you start, see [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli) to learn how to use the CLI to install the mesh agents into your Kubernetes cluster.
+Before you start, see [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli) to learn how to use the CLI to install the istio agents into your Kubernetes cluster.

 This page will reference the resources created from the [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli) procedure.